-Afghan music school students flown out, headed to Portugal
+More than 100 Afghans from music school flown out of country

 “We want to preserve the musical tradition of Afghanistan outside of Afghanistan, so that we can be sure that one day when there are better conditions in the country, hundreds of professional musicians would be ready to return and relight the music,” he said.

-“The mission is not complete, it just began,” he said.
+“The mission is not complete, it just began.”